Chris Terry (ice hockey)

-Chris Terry (born April 7, 1989) is a Canadian professional ice hockey player who is currently playing with the Bridgeport Islanders in the American Hockey League (AHL).
-He was drafted 132nd overall by the Carolina Hurricanes during the 2007 NHL Entry Draft.
+Chris Terry (born April 7, 1989) is a Canadian professional ice hockey forward for the Bridgeport Islanders of the American Hockey League (AHL).
+He was selected in the fifth round, 132nd overall, by the Carolina Hurricanes of the National Hockey League (NHL) in the 2007 NHL entry draft.

 Playing career

 Junior

 Terry was drafted by the Plymouth Whalers in the second round, 29th overall in the 2005 OHL Draft from the Markham Islanders.
 In his rookie season as a 16-year-old with the Whalers, Terry recorded 28 points in 64 games, followed by five points in 11 games in the playoffs during the 2005–06 season.

-Terry's production increased to 66 points in 68 games with Plymouth in 2006–07 season, finishing with the third highest point total on the team.
+Terry's production increased to 66 points in 68 games with Plymouth in the 2006–07 season, finishing with the third highest point total on the team.
 Terry followed that up with 18 points in 20 post-season games, helping the Whalers win the J. Ross Robertson Cup, and a berth to the 2007 Memorial Cup.
 Plymouth would lose to the eventual champion Vancouver Giants in the semi-finals.
-After the season, Terry was drafted by the Carolina Hurricanes in the 2007 NHL Entry Draft.
+After the season, Terry was drafted by the Carolina Hurricanes in the 2007 NHL entry draft.

 During the 2007–08 season, the Whalers named Terry as their captain during road games.
 Terry would enjoy a breakout season, finishing sixth in the OHL with 44 goals and 101 points.
 He then led the Whalers in playoff scoring, earning seven points in four games.

 Terry was named the Whalers full-time captain in the 2008–09 season, and he continued putting up impressive offensive numbers, finishing second in league scoring with 94 points in 53 games.
 In 11 playoff games, Terry finished with 16 points, tied for the team lead.
 After the season, Terry was awarded the Mickey Renaud Captain's Trophy and the Dan Snyder Memorial Trophy by the league.

 In 253 career games with the Whalers, Terry finished with 289 points, third highest in team history.